2022 Croatia Open Umag

-The 2022 Croatia Open, also known as the Plava Laguna Croatia Open Umag for sponsorship reasons, was a men's tennis tournament played on outdoor clay courts.
+The 2022 Croatia Open Umag, also known as the Plava Laguna Croatia Open Umag (for sponsorship reasons), was a men's tennis tournament played on outdoor clay courts.
 It was the 32nd edition of the Croatia Open, and part of the 250 Series tier of the 2022 ATP Tour.
 It took place at the International Tennis Center in Umag, Croatia, from 25 July until 31 July 2022.
 Second-seeded Jannik Sinner won the singles title.